implse/Flask_Template/README.md

 3 - Install `venv`

-- on Windows : `python3 -m venv venv`
+- on Windows : `python3 -m venv env`

-- on MacOs :  `python3 -m venv venv`
+- on MacOs :  `python3 -m venv env`

 The  `-m venv` option runs the `venv` package from the standard library as a standalone script, passing the desired name as an argument.